HassanAlsaleh/robotic_Arm_Control/README.md

 # robotic_Arm_Control
-A webpage to control a robotic arm with 6 engines.
 This repository is a part of the training at Smart Methods, and it is to control a robotic arm with 6 engines.